schneiderderek/atom-weather/README.md

 ### Show Temp
 By default weather will show the current temperature.
 To change this, check/uncheck the option.

+### Show Wind Direction
+By default weather will show the current wind direction.
+To change this, check/uncheck the option.

+### Show Wind Speed
+By default weather will show the current wind speed.
+To change this, check/uncheck the option.

 ### Update Interval
 By default weather will update the weather every 15 minutes.
 To change this, just enter the number of minutes you want weather to wait before updating.